BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 1. **Latent Upscaler**: Increases the resolution of your generated images.
 The upscaler works within the latent space to enhance details that are often lost in traditional upscaling methods.
 2. **Image to Image Painting**: Enables modifying an existing image using new prompts, making it suitable for both gradual refinements and specific adjustments without starting anew.
 3. **Masking**: Allows designating specific areas of an image to remain unchanged or to be altered, enabling seamless integration of new elements with existing parts.
-4. **Model Switch**: ComfyUI supports switching between different models during the generation process, enabling the combination of strengths from various models for unique effects.
-This feature facilitates using one model for basic layouts and another for detailed texturing or final enhancements.